-Running on an empty stomach is something I do about 80% of the time.
-Not because it’s trendy — honestly, it started out of necessity.
-I have a sensitive GI system and get acid reflux easily, so skipping breakfast before easy runs just became my normal.
-Over the years I’ve learned exactly when it works and when it’s a bad idea.
+I run on an empty stomach about 80% of the time.
+Not because it’s trendy—honestly, it started out of necessity.
+I have a sensitive GI system and get acid reflux easily, so skipping breakfast before easy runs became my normal.
+Over the years, I’ve learned exactly when it works and when it’s a bad idea.
 Here’s what I tell my athletes.

-When Is It OK to Run on an Empty Stomach?
+Is It Bad to Run on an Empty Stomach?

 For easy runs under an hour, fasted running is generally fine.
 Your glycogen stores from the night before are enough to carry you through a short, low-intensity effort without any problem.
 Over time you can extend that window, but the key word is slowly.